Kudaes/DInvoke_rs/README.md

 ## Syscall parameters spoofing
 In order to spoof the first 4 parameters of a syscall, DInvoke_rs has support for hardware breakpoints in combination with exception handlers.
 This allows to send not malicious parameters to a NT function, and after the EDR has inspected them, they are replaced by the original parameters before the syscall instruction is executed.
 For further information, check out the repository where the original idea comes from: [TamperingSyscalls](https://github.com/rad9800/TamperingSyscalls).

-For now, this feature is implemented for the functions NtOpenProcess, NtAllocateVirtualMemory, NtProtectVirtualMemory, NtWriteVirtualMemory and NtCreateThreadEx.
+For now, this feature is implemented for the functions `NtOpenProcess`, `NtAllocateVirtualMemory`, `NtProtectVirtualMemory`, `NtWriteVirtualMemory` and `NtCreateThreadEx`.
 In order to use it, it's just needed to activate the feature, set the exception handler and call the desired function through Dinvoke.

 ```rust